All products

 Leaves are aromatic and citrus-flavored

 Instructions - Sow seeds indoors just beneath surface of soil.
 Plant out in early spring just before last frost.
 Remove spent blossoms regularly to prolong blooming.
+Or direct sow after the last frost.

 Sow seed indoors 8-10 weeks before the last frost